GodsScion/Auto_job_applier_linkedIn/README.md

 - No need for fear of missing out, Goes through all possible filters and sorts combinations with each cycle if configured (Most Recent, Most Relevant, Newest First, Past 24 Hrs, Past Month, Past Week etc)
 - Option to randomize the search order
 - Run in background, headless browser
-- Auto collects a looooooooooooooooooooot of info about your jobs, check applied-jobs.excel and failed_jobs.excel for info after each run.
+- Auto collects a loooooooooooooooooooot of info about your jobs, check applied-jobs.excel and failed_jobs.excel for info after each run.
 - Optional pause before submit application.
 - Optional pause if stuck at a question.